HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-logcumsumexp                             Yes      Yes      No        No       No        No       No     torch.Tensor logical_and                              Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch.Tensor logical_and\_                            Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch.Tensor logical_not                              No       No       Yes       No       No        Yes      Yes    torch.Tensor logical_not\_                            No       No       Yes       No       No        Yes      Yes    torch.Tensor logical_or                               Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_or\_                             Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_xor\_                            Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor
+logcumsumexp                             Yes      Yes      No        No       No        No       No     torch.Tensor logical_and                              Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch.Tensor logical_and\_                            Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch.Tensor logical_not                              Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_not\_                            Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_or                               Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_or\_                             Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor logical_xor\_                            Yes      Yes      Yes       No       No        Yes      Yes    torch.Tensor